-- Colorado does not require teachers in child care centers to have any ECE pre-service training.
-Similarly, the state does not require providers in small or large family child care homes to have any ECE preservice training prior to caring for children.10 - Colorado does not meet the National Association for the Education of Young Children's recommended child-per-caregiver ratios, permitting a single caregiver in a center to care for as many as seven 27-month-olds, although recommended numbers are four to six toddlers per caregiver.
-The state also allows one staff member to care for up to 12 four-year-olds at a time, despite the fact that experts recommend no more than eight to ten children per adult.11 - Child care workers in Colorado earn an average hourly rate of \$8.91 or \$18,540 annually.
-These low wages are closely linked to rapid turnover among child care providers.12
+- Iowa does not require teachers in child care centers to have any ECE pre-service training.
+The state does not require a license for family child care providers, but accepts voluntary licensing of providers in small family child care homes.
+There is no ECE preservice training for providers in large family child care homes prior to serving children.
+10 - Iowa does not meet the National Association for the Education of Young Children's recommended child-per-caregiver ratios, permitting a single caregiver in a center to care for up to 12 four-year-olds at a time, despite the fact that experts recommend no more than eight to ten children per adult.11 - Child care workers in Iowa earn an average hourly rate of \$7.44 or \$15,470 annually.
+These low wages are closely linked to rapid turnover among child care providers.
+12